Singapore Downtown Self-Guided Walking Tour

 Skyline of Bugis, Singapore

-Our Singapore Itinerary is exactly what you need to plan your Singapore city trip!
-We include top Singapore sightseeing places and walks in Singapore districts that you won’t want to miss!
-Additionally, we include Singapore walks in nature that are near the CBD.
-Be sure to check out our complete guide to Johor Bahru, Malaysia as well!
+Our Singapore Itinerary is exactly what you need to plan your entire trip!
+We include top sightseeing places and walks in Singapore districts that you won’t want to miss!

 A Singapore Itinerary The Ultimate Guide of Things To Do in Singapore on a Budget by JetSettingFools.com

 Start planning your trip to Singapore!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want additional advice?
+Head over to our Travel Planning Page and for country-specific information, take a look at our Travel Guides Page!

 Click here for a Free Vacation Budget Planner Banner by JetSettingFools.com